 Taking part in competitive randori depends on the dojo you train at, and there is a greater emphasis of this found in the university clubs.

-In 1967 Kenji Tomiki built the Shodokan hombu dojo in Osaka, Japan, to teach, train and promote his Tomiki Aikido style.
-Shodokan Aikido is organised as the Japan Aikido Association (JAA).
+In 1967 Kenji Tomiki built the Shodokan hombu dojo in Osaka, Japan, to teach, train and promote his Tomiki Aikido style organised as the Japan Aikido Association (JAA).

 Tomiki was probably more suited than anyone else in history to combine the disciplines of Judo and Aikido.
 During the 1920's and 30's he studied intensively with Jigoro Kano, founder of modern Judo, and Morihei Ueshiba, the founder of Aikido.